Michael Chiklis: Early life

-Chiklis was born in Lowell, Massachusetts.
-His mother, Katherine (née Vousboukis), is a hospital administrative aide, and his father, Charlie Chiklis, runs a hair/beauty salon.
+Chiklis was born on August 30, 1963, in Lowell, Massachusetts.
+His mother, Katherine (née Vousboukis) (1939–2019), was a hospital administrative aide, and his father, Charles P. ("Charlie") Chiklis (1939–2020), ran a hair and beauty salon.
 Chiklis has been described as having inherited his acting ability from his mother.
-His father is a second-generation Greek American (his paternal ancestors came from Lesbos), and his mother is of Greek and Irish descent.
-Chiklis grew up in Andover, Massachusetts and began entertaining his family with celebrity imitations when he was 5 years old.
+His father was a second-generation Greek American (his paternal ancestors came from Lesbos), and his mother was of Greek and Irish descent.
+Chiklis grew up in Andover, Massachusetts and began entertaining his family with celebrity imitations when he was five years old.
 As a child, Chiklis appeared in regional theater productions and became a member of the Actors' Equity Association at age 13.
 In the ninth grade, he portrayed Hawkeye Pierce in Andover High School's production of M*A*S*H. He graduated from Boston University College of Fine Arts with a Bachelor of Fine Arts.